dmitryelj/RPi-P2000Receiver/README.md

 Thats it.

-Optional: to post data to 3rd-party severs, "postToServer" method should be uncommented.
+Optional: to post data to 3rd-party server, "postToServer" method should be uncommented in 'p2000.py'.